Cycling74/rnbo.move.control/README.md

   * send this message to selectively hide or reveal a layer, `1` to hide, `0` to reveal
 * `/rnboctl/userview/layer/xor <index> <layer> 1/0`
   * send this message to selectively change the rendering style of a layer. `1` to xor and `0` to sum (default)
+* `/rnboctl/display/count`
+  * send an empty message here to get a number echoed back
+* `/rnboctl/display/info <index>`
+  * send a message here with the index to get details about the display echoed back
+  * response will come to the same endpoint in the format:
+    * index, pixel width, pixel height, color format, frame period in milliseconds
+    * current color formats:
+      * 0: 1-bit black and white

 TODO: